-Singapore reports 412 new Covid-19 cases | www.lokmattimes.com
+Singapore reports 412 new COVID-19 cases | www.lokmattimes.com

-Singapore, Dec 18 Singapore has reported 412 new cases of Covid-19 on Friday, bringing the total tally in the country to 275,384.
+Singapore reported 412 new cases of COVID-19 on Friday, bringing the total tally in the country to 275,384.

-Of the new cases, 371 were in the community, six were in migrant worker dormitories and 35 were imported cases, Xinhua news agency reported, citing statistics released by the Ministry of Health.
+Of the new cases, 371 were in the community, six were in migrant worker dormitories and 35 were imported cases, according to statistics released by the Ministry of Health.

 A total of 481 cases are currently warded in hospitals, with 33 cases being critically ill in the intensive care unit (ICU).
 The current overall ICU utilization rate is 46.4 per cent.

-One more patient has passed away from complications due to the Covid-19 infection, bringing the death toll to 809.
+One more patient has passed away from complications due to the COVID-19 infection, bringing the death toll to 809.
+(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app